StephenRicher/AssociationAnalysis/README.md

    nextflow run main.nf -profile docker
    ```

-   The pipeline includes an example [dataset](./data/) and pre-configured [configuration file]('./nextflow.config') with reasonable default parameters for testing.
+   The pipeline includes an example [dataset](./data/) and a pre-configured [./nextflow.config](./nextflow.config) with reasonable default parameters for testing.

    > - The pipeline includes a config profile called `docker`, which instruct the pipeline to utilise containers for processes management.